micurs/formik-demo/README.md

 It supports Synchronus and Asynchronous validation for the entire form using Promises.

-## Negatives
+## Cons

-The lack of single field validation handler is the big negative about this library.
+The lack of single field validation handler is the big negative about formik.